drumstickguy/Drums-Database/Sources/Vertex/readme.txt

-Note: This program was by WiPet from his tutorial, I just recompiled it.
+Note: This program was by WiPet, I got the code from his tutorial and just recompiled it.